Table of Contents

 Can I Make It Without Dairy?

 Absolutely!
-Replace Greek yogurt and cream cheese with cashew cream or silken tofu for a vegan and dairy-free version.
+For a vegan and dairy-free version, replace Greek yogurt and cream cheese with cashew cream or silken tofu.

 Can I Freeze a Healthy Cheesecake?